Phys-Fest 5

 Travel logistics:

-Students and post-docs will receive a $300 travel voucher to offset travel expenses, and accommodation expenses will be covered.
-Most meals and drinks will be provided for all participants at the field station.
+Students and post-docs will receive a $400 travel voucher to offset travel expenses, and accommodation expenses will be covered.
+Most meals and drinks will be provided for all participants during the workshop.
 We strive for there to be very minimal (or no) cost associated with attending this workshop for participants.

 Research Sub-Groups

-Student participants will be divided into four groups for the Phys-Fest.
-Each day, student groups will have a focal research topic (described below) to learn theory, technique, and application.
-With each new day comes a new research topic for each group!
+Student participants will be divided into four groups.
+There will be four training sessions -- in each session, student groups will have a focal research topic (described below) to learn theory, technique, and application.

 1